Shopaholic and Baby: Plot

-During the dispute, Becky's water breaks and she is calm about it.
-While everyone else admires Becky's calmness during her water breaking, a furious Jane reprimands Venetia for her behavior stating that she caused too much trouble in her family's life and orders her out of the room.
-Dr. Braine is called by another family member in order to assist during the birth.
-After Venetia leaves, Suze is disgusted by this and announces her intent to write an exposé about Venetia in the British tabloid magazine, "The Daily World", to help other pregnant women to avoid her.
-Dr. Braine arrives and helps Paula, an assistant working for Venetia in the delivery of Luke and Becky's child into the world, a daughter they name Minnie.
-Relieved, Becky and Luke are given some privacy in welcoming Minnie.
+During the dispute, Becky goes into labor for real.
+Despite Becky's ability to remain calm in the midst of her water breaking, Jane furiously reprimands Venetia for her behavior and orders her out of the room.
+After Venetia leaves, Suze announces her intent to write an exposé about Venetia in the British tabloid magazine, "The Daily World", to ensure that other pregnant women avoid her.
+Dr. Braine arrives and helps Paula, an assistant working for Venetia, deliver Luke and Becky's child.
+Becky gives birth to a daughter, whom they name Minnie.

-The book ends with Luke, Becky and Minnie living modestly in the Bloomwood's family home.
+The book ends with Luke, Becky, and Minnie living modestly in the Bloomwood's family home.